Germany E-Invoicing Requirements: What Receivers Need to Know

 Getting the Data Into Your Systems

 The receiver's immediate task is straightforward in principle: extract this structured data and load it into your accounting system or pre-accounting and document processing workflows.
+In Germany, that accounting system is overwhelmingly DATEV, the platform underpinning most Steuerberater workflows, so the extracted fields need to map to DATEV's expected import formats.
 For a single invoice, that might be manageable with basic tools or even manual review of the PDF version.

 For organizations handling invoices from multiple German suppliers, however, this quickly becomes a volume challenge.
 Your inbox will contain a mix of XRechnung XML files that require parsing and ZUGFeRD hybrid PDFs where the valuable data is locked inside an embedded XML layer.
 Each format requires different handling, and the volume compounds with every new German supplier that transitions to e-Rechnung under the mandate's phased timeline.